mui/material-ui/docs/data/material/customization/palette/palette.md

 A higher value for "tonalOffset" will make calculated values for "light" lighter, and "dark" darker.
 A higher value for "contrastThreshold" increases the point at which a background color is considered light, and given a dark "contrastText".
-Note that "contrastThreshold" follows a non-linear curve, and starts with a value of 3 (requiring a minimum contrast ratio off 3:1).
+Note that "contrastThreshold" follows a non-linear curve, and starts with a value of 3 (requiring a minimum contrast ratio of 3:1).

 ### Accessibility